What is postpartum hemorrhage?

 When should I call my healthcare provider?

 Most cases of postpartum hemorrhage occur at delivery or soon after.
 But you may bleed heavily after you go home from the hospital.
+Talk with your healthcare provider about the symptoms of postpartum hemorrhage and what to watch for.
 During your hospital stay or once you get home, call your healthcare provider right away if you have any of the following:

 - Vaginal bleeding that needs a new sanitary pad after an hour, or you pass large blood clots